(Bruce ran the Bryce Canyon Half Marathon in July 2024 in 1:41:19. He’s trying to stay healthy so he can write this blog for many years.)

 In 2019, we relocated to Colorado Springs, on the edge of the Rocky Mountains.
 I can see the famous Pikes Peak out the window while working on my computer, and I run and bike frequently.
 Nancy teaches students with visual impairments at a local school and our second vehicle is a bike, so I have to stay in shape!

-Drawing on this background, I hope to share entertaining and informative posts on global Christianity, politics, and spiritual life.
 I welcome your ideas, feedback, or personal inquiries if I can be helpful to you in any way.
 We are blessed financially and feel called to share our blessings by serving others without charge as God leads us.
-I’d love to hear about you—please write to tell me where you live, what you do, how you got connected to me, and how I can serve you.

 Stay up to date